-In S2T translation, however, we have to deal with sequence mappings between modalities and between languages simultaneously.
-This poses new challenges compared with conventional machine translation problems and influences the design of S2T translation models.
-There have been several improvements to Transformer models for adapting them better to S2T translation tasks.
-Some of the improvements concern the design of Transformer blocks \citep{di-etal:2019enhancing}.
-For example, in \citet{gulati-etal:2020conformer}'s system, a CNN sub-layer and relative positional embeddings are integrated into each Transformer block, enabling the model to efficiently capture both local and global features.
+In S2T translation, however, we have to deal with sequence mappings across both modalities and languages.
+This poses new challenges compared to conventional machine translation problems and influences the design of S2T translation models.
+There have been several improvements to Transformers to adapt them better for S2T translation tasks.
+Some improvements focus on the design of Transformer layers~\citep{di-etal:2019enhancing}.
+For example, in \citet{gulati-etal:2020conformer}'s system, a CNN sub-layer and relative positional embeddings are integrated into each Transformer layer, enabling the model to efficiently capture both local and global features.